REBOOTING THE RULEBOOK

 Momentum for Change

-As a mounting body of research indicates that over-regulation may have adverse effects on U.S. economic and social well-being, U.S. policymakers are pursuing a regulatory review agenda to identify rules that could be updated or repealed.
+As a mounting body of research indicates that over-regulation may have adverse effects on our economic and social well-being, U.S. policymakers are pursuing a regulatory review agenda to identify rules that could be updated or repealed.
 In 2017, Executive Orders required federal agencies to conduct retrospective review of rules and invite citizens to participate in the process, too.
 Similar state-based initiatives in Missouri, Kentucky, Wisconsin, and Illinois are also underway.

 Historically, executive and legislative actions to inspire regulatory accountability have been largely unsuccessful.
 However, with the right resources and data, these recent initiatives have potential to improve the regulatory landscape.